ctrl-raj/Contackbook-GUI/README.md

 - 💾 Data saved persistently in database.csv

+- 🔎 Search saved contacts

 - 🎨 Stylish GUI using custom fonts and colors

 - 🚪 Exit and navigation buttons for smooth workflow

 ## 🖼️ Interface Preview

-    Frame 1: Home screen with buttons to add, view, or edit contacts
+    Frame 1: Home screen with buttons to add, view, search, or edit contacts

     Frame 2: Input form for adding a new contact